Learning Events vs. Meetings, What’s the Difference?

 - to build a sense of team

-As well, it is true that we often need to learn something in a meeting to be able to work on something, offer input, or make a decision.
+As well, it is true that we often need to learn something in a meeting to be able to accomplish these things.
 For this reason, meetings can include the achievement: TO LEARN [a model, system, tool, policy, framework, process, etc.].

 - decide (we need to learn how our competitor does it)